 In their behavior seems off, then you should be able to use an infrared thermometer.
 And using on of these no contact, infrared thermometers may be a lot easier than on a cat or dog.
 And that’s because the hair on a cat or dog can often interfere with readings.
 But with just some satin finished scales, you should have an easier time getting accurate readings.

 Healthy Habitat Temperature for Leopard Geckos – 74°F – 90°F

 Leopard geckos are affectionate and mild.
 So it may be difficult to detect any malaise and catawampus sensations.
 But if you’re a good pet owner, then you’ll provide enough attention to your leo, that you should be able to notice when the are and are not feeling their normal selves.

 Unfortunately, I wasn’t able to dig up a healthy temperature range for a leo’s body.
 But what I was able to find is that their habitat needs a temperature range between 74°F – 90 °F. This is a wide range.
 So it’s good to know that it’s best to have a “hot zone” and a “cold zone” in the leopard gecko’s terrarium.
-And to help you keep an eye on it’s habitat, here’s a terrarium thermometer that will assist you in your leopard gecko care keeping.
+And to help you keep an eye on it’s habitat, here’s a terrarium thermometer that will assist you in your leopard gecko care keeping(best thermometers for aquarium).

 Healthy Body Temperature for Ferrets – 99°F – 104°F

 Ferrets are terrible house pets.
 They poop chronically, the smell like used kitty liter, and they’ll fight like hell to live outside of their cage.
 But aside from these cute little caveats, ferrets are still a terrible pet.